Mugello Circuit: Permanent circuit (1974–present)

 The present-day closed Mugello circuit was constructed in 1973 and opened in 1974, about 5 km east from the easternmost part of the original road circuit.
+Since 1988, the track has been owned by Scuderia Ferrari.

+In 2007 and 2008 the Deutsche Tourenwagen Masters held an annual event.
+The first race of the A1GP 2008–09 season was originally planned to be held at the Mugello circuit on 21 September 2008.
+However, the race had to be cancelled due to the delay in building the new chassis for the new race cars.

 The circuit was used for the in-season test during the 2012 Formula One season, by all teams except HRT.
 An unofficial track record of 1:21.035 was set by Romain Grosjean during the test.
 The track was praised by Mark Webber, who stated that he "did 10 dry laps today around Mugello, which is the same as doing 1000 laps around Abu Dhabi track in terms of satisfaction".
-Four-time Formula One world champion Sebastian Vettel said “unfortunately we don’t have this track on the calendar.
-It’s an incredible circuit with a lot of high-speed corners”.
+Four-time Formula One world champion Sebastian Vettel said “unfortunately we don't have this track on the calendar.
+It's an incredible circuit with a lot of high-speed corners”.
 Vitaly Petrov was however critical of the decision to test at Mugello, claiming the circuit was "unsafe".

 On 10 July 2020, it was announced that the 2020 Tuscan Grand Prix on the circuit would be the ninth race in the 2020 Formula One calendar, marking the 1000th Grand Prix for Ferrari.

 At the 2021 Italian motorcycle Grand Prix, Moto3 rider Jason Dupasquier was killed in an accident.
 The 19 year old Swiss rider fell at Arrabbiata 2 on his final qualifying lap and was struck by the bikes of Jeremy Alcoba and Ayumu Sasaki.
 The latter two riders escaped without injury, but Dupasquier was immediately airlifted to Careggi hospital in Florence, with his condition described as “very serious”.
 He would undergo emergency thoracic surgery that evening, but died of his injuries the following day.

 Mugello has the 3-star FIA Environmental Accreditation, and the ISO 9001, ISO 14001, ISO 45001, ISO 20121 and Eco-Management and Audit Scheme certifications.
 It was ranked the most sustainable racetrack in the world in a 2021 report.

+On 26 September 2025, Romain Grosjean marked his return to Formula 1, driving a Haas VF-23 at Mugello, five years after the 2020 Bahrain Grand Prix accident.
+It was for an official Testing of Previous Cars (TPC) session.